At Friday, we’re huge fans of one-on-one meetings.

 When we launched weekly check-ins over two years ago, we heard from numerous customers that they would use the weekly responses as a conversation starter for 1-1 meetings.

 With that being said, it was still a bit disconnected from the 1-1 meeting, so we decided to create a dedicated template for having 1-1s with your team.
 We’re trying to solve common problems with a little help from software.
 You can learn more about this in a video below:

 As we gathered feedback during the development process, a few major issues popped up:

 As a team leader, it’s difficult to prepare as a true 1-1 meeting is the employee's meeting.
-Sure, you could manually remind a team member to create an agenda, but you probably don’t want to be the nagging boss either.
+Sure, you could manually remind a team member or direct report to create an agenda, but you probably don’t want to be the nagging boss either.